replicate/monobase/README.md

 # Operations

 Support Cog * Python verions are pre-installed in its own layer.
-To add a new Cog version, edit `COG_VERSIONS` in `src/cog.py`.
+Cog versions are managed via `--cog-versions` and `--default-cog-version`.

 * There is only one Cog generation
 * Generation ID hashed on Cog, Python versions and default Cog version